jonsayer/qr-diskdrive/README.md

 - Allow the user to select a different webcam from their default.
 Useful if you have one that is not attached to the screen of your laptop.
     - As it is, that can be changed from the code in the function readFromCamera()
 - Allow the user to save their file as a Zip file containing the PNG files.

+## Credit where due

+I owe the following sources for inspiration and/or the knowledge I needed to make this.

+- eandriol's [file2qr-qr2file](https://github.com/eandriol/file2qr-qr2file).
+I believe I stole from them the idea to store binary files in base64, and using the `b64:` prefix.
+Reading the code helped, but I don't believe I am using any of their code aside from using pyzbar to decode.
+- MattKC stored a game in a qr code [here](https://www.youtube.com/watch?v=ExwqNreocpg)